 A Ground Source Heat Pump system works by gathering natural heat from the ground and pumping fluid through it.
 The heat pump then magnifies the temperature, and the heat generated can be used to provide heating, and can even heat the water in your home.

 Of course these pumps cannot work without electricity; but they produce far more heat than the electrical energy they consume.
 They are super-efficient, energy producing, planet saving home heating solutions.
+You can check out Nance Services website to know more about them.

 The mechanism behind Ground Source Heat Pumps